kuzanatoliy/questions/WCAG_TECHNIQUES/GENERAL_TECHNIQUES.md

 <details>
   <summary>What abjective of setting amimated gif images to stop blinking after n cycles (within 5 seconds)?</summary>

 The objective of this technique is to ensure that animated gif images stop blinking within five seconds.
-There are three aspects of the design of animated gif images that work together to determine how long the image blinks
+There are three aspects of the design of animated gif images that work together to determine how long the image blinks.

 **Procedure:**